anilkapu/hadoop_util/README.md

-# hdfs_autodeploy
+# Hadoop_Util
-Handy tools for deploying build on HDFS and running oozie job
+Handy hadoop utility modules to perform basic tasks on HDFS, like deploy build and run oozie job.
+OozieUtil to create and manage oozie jobs stormUtil to manage topologies